The Jeremy Kyle Show: Guests

 The guests were, according to the New Statesman, "poor, mainly white, always working-class families" who were concerned about the personal problems of someone they knew.
 In the opinion of Anoosh Chakelian in the same publication, it curated "a morbidly chaotic picture of a British underclass – for those watching at home to scoff and sneer at – with the veneer of helping them".
 In a 2007 article for The Independent, the journalist Paul Vallely referred to Kyle treating his guests "with a false mateyness, calling them 'babe', 'sweet' or 'Davey boy'".
 A former producer has alleged that the show's guests had mental health problems; the producer commented anonymously that the guests were normally "at the very least depressed" and that "if they truly screened for mental health issues, there would be no one on that show".

 Episodes featured guests discussing personal problems, with Kyle mediating between involved parties.
 Common problems shown in episodes included uncertainty over the biological father of a baby, a family member committing petty theft, infidelity, and addiction to drugs.
-The producers have stated that backstage and after-show support and counselling was offered, guided by Graham Stanier, Kyle's in-show psychotherapist and director of aftercare.
+The producers have stated that backstage and after-show support and counselling were offered, guided by Graham Stanier, Kyle's in-show psychotherapist and director of aftercare.
 With other guests, polygraphs and DNA tests were frequently used to claim that an individual had been lying or telling the truth, or to reveal whether two people were biological relatives.

 Frequently, when friends or relatives of the show's guests entered the stage having heard backstage what had been said, strong language and fights would break out, with the former resulting in the sound being dipped.
 The latter was similarly not shown; instead, the camera gave a view of the audience and Kyle until his security team had restored order.
 This led to the show being compared, by a former producer, with Roman gladiatorial combat in its brutality.